What is the specialization Economics Fields about?

 Which career prospects can graduates of the specialization expect upon completion?

 A specialization in economics will help you to better understand how the world works.
-Economics has an extremely broad set of applications, and our specializations prepare you well for a range of Master's studies and most occupational fields for economists, both in Austria and internationally.
+Economics has an extremely broad set of applications, and our specialization prepares you well for a range of Master's studies and most occupational fields for economists, both in Austria and internationally.
 Economics training provides you with valuable transferable skills, such as presentation and communication, as well as teaching you how to deal with data and complex decision problems.
-Particular career areas include governments, international organizations, academia, civil service, banking, media, statistics and actuary work.
+Particular career areas include governments, international organizations, academia, civil service, banking, media, statistics and also management consulting firms.

 Preference will be given to students who are also admitted to the specialization Economics Core